 Marina Bay Sands is a resort fronting Marina Bay in Singapore,

 Sky Park is located on the 57th floor of Marina Bay Sands Hotel, You will have to take tower 3 for the elevator.
-Visit to sky park is chargeable for the visitors but free for hotel guests.
+Visit to Sky Park is chargeable for the visitors but free for hotel guests.
 At this height, you will have a 325-degree view of the entire Singapore skyline.
 Such a Beautiful view from above that you can spend a good amount of time looking around all the different attractions.

 There are 2 levels on Skypark, 2nd deck is connected to the bar of the hotel.
 I visited Skypark late in the afternoon so I stayed there for 2 hours to enjoy the supreme sunset.
 Also, the views are different during the day and night.
 Night views are breathtaking too as everything will be lit up and you can have an aerial view of Gardens by the Bay.
-During day time also you will have magnificent views.
+During the daytime also you will have magnificent views.
 You can plan to visit around the evening before sunset you can enjoy the Sunset + Daylight view + Night view.

 Sky Park is a must-do thing when you visit Singapore.
 Either you can visit the hotel as a guest or you can book tickets for Skypark entry.
 Below few pictures from my visit.
-Another thing if you are going as a visitor you won’t find much to eat there, There is a small vendor serving limited light snacks, coffee, and some drinks so you can plan accordingly.
+Another thing is if you are going as a visitor you won’t find much to eat there, a small vendor is serving limited light snacks, coffee, and some drinks so you can plan accordingly.

 3. Universal Studios Singapore